 Halogen has long been the reigning champion of display lighting, as its color rendering capabilities are tough to overcome.
 High-performance LEDs, though, can achieve color rendering index, or CRI, values of 90 or greater, which means they are close to sunlight in representing color.
 While halogen still have a minute edge in this regard, the difference is something most people would never notice, and would be impossible to notice without a side-by-side comparison of LED and halogen.

-LED art projector lighting also beats halogen in every other respect.
+An LED art lighting projector also beats halogen in every other respect.
 High-performance LEDs last around 30,000 hours, compared to halogen’s 3,000 to 4,000.
 LEDs emit little heat and close to zero infrared or ultraviolet radiation, which means they are safe to use with any subject.
 That’s something that halogen cannot match.
 LEDs are also much more durable, energy efficient and controllable than halogen.

 For our previous customers with Halogen projectors already installed, we now offer LED projector conversion kits for all our projector models including those with square or round housings, as well as surface mount models.
 This is not a simple lamp change, but a major upgrade that improves light levels, energy efficiency and overall performance.
 The conversion process involves changing the electrical power supply, updating the optical system and installing a high output LED light engine for maintenance free operation.
 The unique tri-dimming driver is compatible with forward phase (MLV), reverse phase (ELV) and 0-10V dimming.